FaurinFox/Cleverbot/README.md

 ### Usage

 There are a few ways to use this package.
-We'll start with a import style.
+We'll start with a `import` style, which we recommend using whenever possible.

 The example below will be a full script, the other examples after it will be modifications, but not include the entire thing every time.